fpert041/Content-Aggregation-Demo-Webapp-For-NextJS-AWS/README.md

 ### Forms: [React Hook Form](https://react-hook-form.com)

-*Doing 3*
+_Doing 3_

-Installed via `yarn add react-hook-form` then integrate via MateriaUI/.
+Installed via `yarn add react-hook-form` then integrate via MateriaUI (They have [examples on how to integrate 3rd party UI libraries](https://react-hook-form.com/get-started/#IntegratingwithUIlibraries).

-*Dev note: can you install an ES7 React snippet plugin in Atom to help you build functions using shortcodes? (eg 'tsrfc' for a boilerplate 'typescript react functional component')*
+_Dev note: To speed up typing/development, try install an ES7 React snippet plugin in your IDE to help you build functions using shortcodes? (eg 'tsrfc' for a boilerplate 'typescript react functional component')_

+You can make the fields for the form using MaterialUI's [Text Field examples](https://material-ui.com/components/text-fields/#text-field) and register the inputs with [react-hook-forms](https://react-hook-form.com/get-started/#Handleerrors), which can also handle errors.

 All setup for a **Sign up Form** is stored in a new page: `src/pages/signup.tsx`

 ## TODO